 Anne Brown is an Assistant Professor in the School of Planning, Public Policy, and Management at the University of Oregon.
-Her research examines the intersection of equity, shared and innovative mobility, travel behavior, and transportation finance.
+Her research examines transportation equity, shared mobility, and travel behavior.
 Anne has published on a range of transportation equity topics including discrimination in new mobility, the planning implications of ride-hailing, transit fare equity, and the policy implications of being car-free versus car-less.
 Anne was awarded Best Article by an Early Career Scholar by the Journal of the American Planning Association for her work on ride-hail travel and equity.
-Current work analyzes the association between ride-hail use and parking occupancy, the equity implications of cashless transit fares, and micromobility and car parking violations and policy.
+Current work analyzes the equity requirements in shared mobility programs, ride-hail use and car access among travelers earning low-incomes, and micromobility parking policy.
 Anne holds a Master of Urban and Regional Planning and PhD in Urban Planning from UCLA.

 Learn more about studying transportation planning and policy at the University of Oregon here.